DCSI2022/DALI_SLAM/README.md

 ```

 ### 2. RUN DA-LIO
+Paramter description is provided in [Parameter_Descrip](./Parameter_Descrip.md).
+Check it!

-  we provide [test data](https://drive.google.com/file/d/1nMMQN5lh8Ju6TMY8BJs6zHaCaZb4aFCX/view?usp=drive_link), you can download it and test it with the command below!
+  we provide [test data](https://drive.google.com/drive/folders/1FzTZTCts9eMgpeBFJrRbPPFdHyZQMR43?usp=drive_link), you can download it and test it with the command below!

 In local
   ```